Wells Fargo Building (Philadelphia): Tenants

 Leasing 30 percent of the building, Wells Fargo is the skyscraper's largest tenant.
 The second largest tenant was law firm Montgomery, McCracken, Walker & Rhoads, which occupies about 108000 sqft on the top five and a half floors; the firm signed a 15-year lease in 1995.
 Other tenants include Domus Inc., which occupies 12000 sqft.
 Domus Inc. moved into the Wells Fargo Building in 2000 after outgrowing its space in the Bellevue-Stratford Hotel.

 Past tenants include the law firms Morgan Lewis & Bockius and Pepper Hamilton & Sheetz and offices for the Westmoreland Coal Company.
 A private eating club used to operate at the top of the building.
 Called the Midday Club, it was intended "to provide in the heart of the financial district, removed from the noise and activity of the street, a place where businessmen can dine in a restful atmosphere with their business associates".
 The Midday Club opened in 1929 and closed in 1978.

 Museum

-The lobby holds a branch of the Wells Fargo History Museum; its exhibits include a stagecoach, telegraph equipment, historic clothing and currency.
+The lobby held a branch of the Wells Fargo History Museum; its exhibits include a stagecoach, telegraph equipment, historic clothing and currency.
+Wells Fargo shuttered all of their museums in 2020 except one in San Francisco.